David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

 [Agent 4 scrolls through the Psychoanalysis (F) and generates code in the Cypher language (F) for upload to Neo4J] (H)
+      |
+[Agent 5 Creates Vector Embeddings and 'Text-Chunk' Graph for use in 'Hybrid Graph RAG]

 External:
 - The Neo4J database and dashboard can be used for Human analysis